adrianjost/SmartLight-Hardware/README.md

 **Solution:**

 1. Power up the ESP without the MOSFET PCB connected and only connect the PCB a couple of seconds later.
-2. ~Remove the R6 Pull Down Resistor resistors.~
+2. Remove the R5 (and maybe also the R6) Pull Down Resistor resistors.